Bermuda: International relations

 As a British Overseas Territory, Bermuda does not have a seat in the United Nations; it is represented by Britain in matters of foreign affairs.
 To promote its economic interests abroad, Bermuda maintains representative offices in London and Washington, D.C.
-Only the United States and Portugal have full-time diplomatic representation in Bermuda (the U.S. maintains a Consulate-General, and Portugal maintains a Consulate), while 17 countries maintain honorary consuls in Bermuda.
+Only the United States and Portugal have full-time diplomatic representation in Bermuda (the US maintains a Consulate-General, and Portugal maintains a Consulate), while 17 countries maintain honorary consuls in Bermuda.

 Bermuda's proximity to the US had made it attractive as the site for summit conferences between British prime ministers and US presidents.
 The first summit was held in December 1953, at the insistence of Prime Minister Winston Churchill, to discuss relations with the Soviet Union during the Cold War.
 Participants included Churchill, US president Dwight D. Eisenhower and French premier Joseph Laniel.

 In 1957 a second summit conference was held.
 The British prime minister, Harold Macmillan, arrived earlier than President Eisenhower, to demonstrate they were meeting on British territory, as tensions were still high regarding the previous year's conflict over the Suez Canal.
 Macmillan returned in 1961 for the third summit with President John F. Kennedy.
 The meeting was called to discuss Cold War tensions arising from construction of the Berlin Wall.

 The most recent summit conference in Bermuda between the two powers occurred in 1990, when British prime minister Margaret Thatcher met US president George H. W. Bush.

 Direct meetings between the president of the United States and the premier of Bermuda have been rare.
 The most recent meeting was on 23 June 2008, between Premier Ewart Brown and President George W. Bush.
 Prior to this, the leaders of Bermuda and the United States had not met at the White House since a 1996 meeting between Premier David Saul and President Bill Clinton.

 Bermuda has also joined several other jurisdictions in efforts to protect the Sargasso Sea.

 In 2013 and 2017 Bermuda chaired the United Kingdom Overseas Territories Association.